-- Section 1.3 Minimum Qualifications provides further details on applicant eligibility and project categories. - Section 2.1 RFA Coordinator provides contact information for questions about this RFA. - Section 2.2 Estimated Schedule of Procurement Activities describes the timeline of application submission and review. - Section 2.3 Question and Answer Period explains the process for asking questions. - Section 2.4 Pre-Application Conference contains links to register for the virtual conferences about this RFA. - Section 2.5 Submission of Applications describes how applications will be accepted. - Section 3 Application Contents details the requirements for the application. - Section 4.2 Evaluation Breakdown describes how applications will be evaluated.
+- Section 1.3 Minimum Qualifications provides further details on applicant and project eligibility. - Section 2.1 RFA Coordinator provides contact information for questions about this RFA. - Section 2.2 Estimated Schedule of Procurement Activities describes the timeline of Application submission and review. - Section 2.3 Question and Answer Period explains the process for asking questions. - Section 2.4 Pre-Application Conference contains links to register for the virtual conferences about this RFA. - Section 2.5 Submission of Applications describes how Applications will be accepted. - Section 3 Application Contents includes a list of required attachments for the Application. - Section 4.2 Evaluation Breakdown describes how applications will be evaluated.